 The District entered into an agreement for an energy performance contract on October 21, 2016 for \$12,465,659.
 The proceeds will be used for various capital improvements and are being financed over 18 years at an interest rate of 3.20%, maturing September 2034.
 The assets and related obligations are accounted for in the government-wide financial statements and are included in the summary for capital assets.
+See Note 8.

-The following is a summary of energy performance contract obligations:
+The following is a summary of debt service requirements for the energy performance contract: